laurenlgoss/e-commerce-back-end/README.md

 }
 ```

-To `POST` or `PUT` a new tag, the request body should be formatted as follows:
+To `POST` or `PUT` a tag, the request body should be formatted as follows:

 ```bash
 {